tc39/proposal-observable/EventTargetObservable.md

 Event-driven applications like user interfaces need to remain responsive while performing long-running operations.
 The `Promise.prototype.then` and `Promise.all` combinators allow for sequential and concurrent coordination of async operations respectively.
 Unfortunately these concurrency coordination primitives are insufficient for most user interfaces.
 Ignoring or queueing user events while performing an async operation negatively impacts application responsiveness.
 Furthermore dispatching a new async operation concurrently in response to each incoming event can introduce race conditions as these async operations may complete out of order.

-**"Switch latest"** is a concurrency coordination pattern which cancels outstanding async operations when a new event arrives.
+**"Switch latest"** is a concurrency coordination pattern which cancels outstanding async operations when a new event is received.
 This concurrency coordination pattern offers event-driven applications a host of benefits:

 1. maximizes responsiveness
 2. guards against race conditions by eliminating out-of-order events
 3. conserves resources by short-circuiting operations which are no longer necessary

-**"Switch Latest"** is a common concurrency coordination pattern in UIs.
-To implement this pattern in a web app it is usually necessary to compose both of the web's async primitives: EventTarget and Promises.
+To implement the "Switch Latest" pattern in a web app it is usually necessary to compose both of the web's async primitives: EventTarget and Promises.
 Unfortunately these two primitives are difficult to compose without the use of shared mutable state.
 This can increase the complexity of apps and introduce subtle bugs which are difficult to identify and reproduce.

 `Observable` is primitive enough to express the `EventTarget` listening APIs and Promises and allow them to be composed without the use of shared mutable state.
-Observables are also well-suited for expressing the **"Switch latest"** concurrency coordination pattern.
-Extending EventTargets with Observable will give web developers a primitive capable of ergonomically expressing a concurrency coordination pattern which is fundamental to user interfaces.
+Observables are also well-suited for expressing the "Switch latest" concurrency coordination pattern.
+Extending EventTargets with Observable will give web developers access to a powerful primitive capable of ergonomically expressing a concurrency coordination pattern which is fundamental to responsive user interfaces.

 ### Use Case: Browsing the Images in a News aggregator